 What can I use from my kitchen for pet odor clean-up (doggie pee)?

-The pee recipe I used was 2 cups of peroxide 2 teaspoon of soda and 2 drops of dishwahing soap and it worked like a dream!
+The pee recipe I used was 2 cups of peroxide, 2 teaspoon of baking soda, and 2 drops of dishwashing soap and it worked like a dream!
 Test on a spot that is hidden, but I used it on urine, coffee and whatever other stains I had on the carpet and poof it was gone.
 Marvelous cleaner!

 Is there a cheap homemade recipe to neutralise the urine odour on a largish scale and not indoors?

 There is a product I found at Sam's Club called Oda-Ban.
 Works great.
 Also sounds like you have cats urinating all over the place.
 If you put any kind of citrus peelings all around they will not go their.
 They hate the smell of citrus.
 A friend of mine uses moth balls all around her house.
 This also works but I'd rather use orange or lemon peels.
 Believe me... this works.
 Hope this helps.

 This is a page about cleaning dog urine odors outside.
 Often when dogs use the same spot or a small yard for their business, odors can become quite strong over time.